sirpaulmcd/Software-Cheat-Sheets/Markdown/MarkdownBasics.md

 ## Quotes

-Quotes are defined by the  '>' symbol
+Quotes are defined using the  '>' symbol:

     > This is an example quote

 > This is an example

 Quotes can be added on top of other formatting.
-They are useful for TODO items
+They are useful for TODO items:

     > **TODO** Fix bug